gittuf/gittuf/docs/extensions/detached-authorization.md

 rebased to fix conflicts, Carol will need to issue a new authorization.
 Note that if Carol includes the last valid RSL entry in her authorization, she must issue new authorizations even if A, B, and C can be merged as-is.

-## Alternative Option

-The structure described above is complicated because we have two rather-different mechanisms for communicating the same piece of information.
-An alternative is to overload RSL entries.
-Specifically, instead of issuing a separate authorization, each party that needs to authorize a merge signs a distinct RSL entry.

-For example, if only Alice is authorized to merge changes to main and all changes to file foo require sign off from Bob, after the change to foo is made, both Alice and Bob issue identical (in content) RSL entries for main.

-This design means there's a period of time where the RSL contains only one of the two necessary entries.
-In the standard verification workflow, this would trigger an error.
-To avoid this, the RSL entry schema is updated to include a new field that indicates whether an entry must be processed in isolation or with other entries.
-Suppose Alice's entry is submitted first.
-As it indicates it must be processed with more entries, gittuf clients recognize that a threshold of signatures are not present but do not error out.
-However, note that the client also does not apply the entry's commit to the branch.
-After Bob's entry is also added and the client fetches it, it re-runs verification and with a sufficient number of signatures, the change is applied to main.

-By not raising an error with only Alice's entry, clients can process other subsequent entries between Alice's and Bob's entries.
-This ensures that clients are not frozen by a delay in Bob's authorization.

 ## In Practice